 Using acupuncture for low AMH, and also using Chinese herbs are options that many might not consider.

-Unlike using fertility treatments like IUI, IFV, trigger shots, progesterone, etc., the side effects of acupuncture and Chinese herbs are very minimal.
-Typically this just involves a little bit of soreness, and some rare bruising.
-Most patients find the acupuncture and herbs to be surprisingly comfortable, and effective.
+Unlike fertility treatments like IUI, IFV, trigger shots, progesterone, etc., the side effects of acupuncture and Chinese herbs are very minimal.
+Typically, this just involves a little bit of soreness and some rare bruising.
+Most patients find acupuncture and herbs to be surprisingly comfortable and effective.

 If you are working on your fertility, consider booking your new patient consult.
 It is free.
 If you are located in Richmond, Virginia, feel free to schedule your free acupuncture consultation.